 Members of Truman’s alumni chapters and clubs devote time and effort planning events, serving in leadership roles, supporting current students, and initiating fun and innovative ways to bring alumni together.
 This award singles out a volunteer leader who has gone above and beyond the call of duty.

-2017 Bulldog Forever Volunteers of the Year:
+2018 Bulldog Forever Volunteer of the Year:

 Past Recipients of the Bulldog Forever Volunteer of the Year Award

 - 2017: Gerald Hollingsworth (’67) & Karol Hollingsworth

 - 2016: Chris Wiedmeyer (’96)

 - 2015: Naomal “Vid” Vidyasagara (’92)